Installation of jacket foundations at the site of the Saint-Brieuc offshore wind farm project in France has begun.

 Providing clean energy and combatting climate change

-According to Andreas Nauen, CEO of the Siemens Gamesa Offshore Business Unit, they are extremely excited to add France to the many markets around the world where their offshore wind turbines contribute to providing clean energy and combatting climate change.
 “Making Bay of Saint Brieuc Siemens Gamesa’s first firm offshore order in France is a historic moment and a testament to our dedication to growth in the market, and to driving the globalization of offshore wind energy.
 We thank Ailes Marines for their confidence in our products as well as our manufacturing plans for France,” he added.

 Filippo Cimitan, Managing Director of Siemens Gamesa Renewable Energy France further added that this is excellent news for the energy transition, the offshore wind energy sector, and the industry in France.
 This first firm order is an important step toward the concretization of the industrial plant project in Le Havre and confirms Siemens Gamesa’s status as the leading supplier of offshore wind turbines in the market.

-Javier García Perez, President of Ailes Marines and Iberdrola’s International Offshore Business Director said that by selecting Siemens Gamesa Renewable Energy’s 8MW wind turbines, Saint-Brieuc offshore wind farm secures a best-in-class, high-performance technology.
 “Ailes Marines is fully committed to the development of the French offshore wind industry, which is creating thousands of high-skilled jobs, driving the green economic and industrial recovery of France, and contributing to delivering the renewables-led net-zero targets,” he added.

 2021

 Dutch maritime services company Van Oord was to take the duty for 62 jackets and the marine substation transportation and installation.
-Van Oord started working on the open sea with the anchor bolts installation, for which it would launch its high seas support boat, Aeolus, specifically designed for offshore wind farms construction.
+Van Oord started working on the open sea with the anchor bolts installation, for which it would launch its high seas support boat, Aeolus, specifically designed for offshore wind farm construction.

 It would get assistance from a second vessel in 2022.
 The power evacuation from the offshore wind farm will be managed by the French power transmission system operator Réseau de Transport d’Électricité (RTE).
 RTE is the contracting authority and scheme manager for the grid connection.